eddypurplehorse/ECE411_Team_Game_Person/README.md

 * Paul C
 * Sam H

-## our project is still yet to me determined
+## Project is still to be determined